Professional wrestling double-team maneuvers: Neckbreaker, diving crossbody combination

 This move sees one of the attacking wrestlers stand back-to-back with the opponent, reach over their shoulder, take hold of the opponent by their head or neck, and take a couple of steps forward so that the opponent's torso is facing the sky.
 Meanwhile, the other attacking wrestler climbs the top turnbuckle and jumps from the top turnbuckle onto the opponent's chest, while the attacker holding the opponent's neck falls to the mat onto their back to drive the opponent's back and neck into the mat so both wrestlers end up falling simultaneously to the mat.
+This move was adopted by the Motor City Machine Guns as Skull and Bones.

 Death Drop

 This can refer to one of two moves.
 The traditional version features a combination of a flapjack and a cutter.
 This maneuver sees an opponent get pushed upwards in a flapjack throw by one partner; then, as the opponent falls to the mat, the other partner applies a cutter, forcing the opponent's head down to the mat.
 The alternative version starts with one attacker performing a delayed back drop.
 A second attacker will grab the defending wrestler's head and rest it on their own shoulder.
 Both attackers then drop to their backs simultaneously, delivering the back drop and a neckbreaker to the defending wrestler.
-The move was popularized by WWE Hall of Famers the Dudley Boyz as the "Dudley Death Drop", or "3D" for short.
-The Usos would adopt their move in 2022 as the "1D".
-Variations include the "Shatter Machine", where the flapjack is dropped into a double knee facebreaker, and "3K", where the flapjack is dropped into a reverse STO.
+The move was popularized by WWE Hall of Famers the Dudley Boyz as the Dudley Death Drop, or 3D for short.
+The Usos would adopt their move in 2022 as the One and Done (often referred to as the 1D).
+Variations include the Shatter Machine notably used by FTR, where the flapjack is dropped into a double knee facebreaker, and the 3K used by Roppongi 3K, where the flapjack is dropped into a reverse STO.

 Samoan drop, neckbreaker combination

 One wrestler (usually the larger one) places an opponent over their shoulders in the fireman's carry position while the other attacking wrestler runs and jumps up alongside both and takes hold or twists the neck of the opponent for any type of neckbreaker slam, as the first wrestler falls down to the mat, forcing the opponent down with them in a Samoan drop.
 This can see the wrestler performing the fireman's carry turn on the spot (an airplane spin) while the other charges at them and performs the neckbreaker as they spins.
 Another variation is when someone holds the opponent in a fireman's carry position.
-The partner then gives the opponent a side headlock and, at the same time, they do a double rolling somersault into a combination of the rolling fireman's carry slam and the corkscrew neckbreaker. the former WWE Tag Team Cryme Tyme used the Samoan Drop/Corkscrew Neckbreaker, dubbing it "G9".
+The partner then gives the opponent a side headlock and, at the same time, they do a double rolling somersault into a combination of the rolling fireman's carry slam and the corkscrew neckbreaker.
+The former WWE Tag Team Cryme Tyme used the Samoan Drop/Corkscrew Neckbreaker, dubbing it G9.